christophebe/generate-corpus/README.md

 # TODO
 - Support multiples languages for stopwords, ....
 We are supporting for the moment only french.
 - Add cooccurrences for each terms.
+- Extract Named Entity.
-- generate a corpus based on "lemmatisation"
+- generate a corpus based on "lemmatisation".
-- Server with API & multiples process
+- Server with API & multiples process.